valexsantos/mkit/README.md

 ### Client configuration

-On `mkitc` first call, default configuration will be copied to `$HOME/.mkit` with `local`default profile set.
+On `mkit` first call, default configuration will be copied to `$HOME/.mkit` with `local`default profile set.

-You must call `mkitc init` to initialize client configuration.
+You must call `mkit init` to initialize client configuration.

 Client identification key (`my_id`) will be generated, printed out to console and saved to the client's configuration file.

-You may edit the local configuration file to add more servers and change active profile with `$mkitc profile set <profile_name>`, e.g. `$mkitc profile set server_2`
+You may edit the local configuration file to add more servers and change active profile with `$mkit profile set <profile_name>`, e.g. `$mkit profile set server_2`

 ```
-# ~/.mkit/mkitc_config.yml
+# ~/.mkit/mkit_config.yml
 mkit:
   local:
     server.uri: https://localhost:4567
-  server_2:  # you can add more servers. change the client active profile with mkitc profile command
+  server_2:  # you can add more servers. change the client active profile with mkit profile command
     server.uri: https://192.168.29.232:4567
-my_id: unique_id # this id is generated running mkitc init
+my_id: unique_id # this id is generated running mkit init
 ```

 ### Service